anh-ng271/dvdrental_sql/README.md

 I used Postgres relational database system to load the sample database and write queries.
 Data source and SQL scripts is posted on the repository.

 **About the sample database:** This database is comprised of 15 tables representing many business aspects of the company.
-The [Entity Relationship Model] (https://sp.postgresqltutorial.com/wp-content/uploads/2018/03/printable-postgresql-sample-database-diagram.pdf).
+The [Entity Relationship Model](https://sp.postgresqltutorial.com/wp-content/uploads/2018/03/printable-postgresql-sample-database-diagram.pdf).
 (ERM) depicts this databse schema.

 ### Objectives
 Supposed I was a newly hired data analyst for the DVD rental company, and I was asked to generated ,